pnwairfire/bluesky/bluesky/web/README.md

 the order specific list of modules through which the fires should be run.
 The 'request' key specifies configuration data and other control parameters.

-What data is needed for each fire depends on what modules are to be run.
-Generally, the further you are along the pipeline of modules, the more data you need.
-(This is not entiredly true, since some data required by earlier modules can be dropped when you pipe the fire data into later modules.)

 #### Fire Fields

 The top level 'fires' object has data added to it as it moves through the pipeline of modules.
-Each module has its own set of required and optional fields that it uses
+Each module has its own set of required and optional fields that it uses, so the set of data needed for each fire depends on the modules to be run.
+Generally, the further you are along the pipeline of modules, the more data you need.
+(Note, however, that some data required by earlier modules can be dropped when you pipe the fire data into later modules.)

 ##### fuelbeds